Total knee replacement recovery varies from person to person but is generally very positive.

 People often have lots of questions about total knee replacement recovery, and if possible, it helps to have those questions answered before you go in for surgery so that you know what to expect.

-Here you will find answers to the top 20 questions about recovering from total knee surgery to help you understand what to expect and how to make the best recovery.
+Here you will find answers to the 20 most frequently ask questions about total knee replacement recovery.

 A total knee replacement (TKR) is a surgical procedure to treat knee arthritis that has caused severe wear and tear to the knee joint, resulting in pain and stiffness.